dartmouthcollegelibrary/dcl_wc_metadata_api/README.md

 * `create`: Upload new record(s) to OCLC and set holding(s)
 * `update`: Upload modified record(s) to OCLC
 * `set`: Set OCLC holdings
+* `check`: Get current OCLC number
 * `validate`: Perform full OCLC validation (e.g. before create or update)
 * `config`: Set or display WSKey credentials and API preferences

-For read or set, `<input>` is one or more OCLC numbers (separated only by a comma) or the path of a file containing a list of OCLC numbers, one per line.
+For read, set, or check, `<input>` is one or more OCLC numbers (separated only by a comma) or the path of a file containing a list of OCLC numbers, one per line.

 For create, update, or validate, `<input>` is the path of a valid MARCXML file containing one or more records.